-FY 2012 Target FY 2012 Historical Actual FY 2013 Target FY 2013 Historical Actual FY 2014 Target FY 2014 Historical Actual FY 2015 Target FY 2015 Historical Actual FY 2016 Target 47.1% 27.5% 47.1% 19.6% 47.1% TBR 12/2015 19% TBR 12/2016 19%
+FY 2013 Target FY 2013 Actual FY 2014 Target FY 2014 Actual FY 2015 Target FY 2015 Actual FY 2016 Target FY 2016 Actual FY 2017 Target 47.1% 19.6% 47.1% 35.3% 19% TBR 12/2016 19% TBR 12/2017 19%

 - (1) Measure 2, for Decision Unit 1 reflects the primary goal of the 20% Prevention Set-Aside of the SAPTBG grant program and supports the first goal of the National Drug Control Strategy: reducing the prevalence of drug use among 12-17 year olds.
-This measure represents the percentage of states that report improved rates for perceived risk, aggregated for alcohol, cigarettes, and marijuana.
+This measure represents the percentage of states that report increased rates for perceived risk, aggregated for alcohol, eigarettes, and marijuana.
 The measure of "perceived risk of harm from substance use" has been used to inform prevention policy and programming since the 1960s, as it remains a significant predictor of substance use behaviors.
 For example, "Monitoring the Future, 2008" tracks the trends in perceived risk with substance use since the 1970s.
 This depicts a consistent pattern of a leading indicator.
 In addition, a longitudinal study conducted in Iceland found that levels of perceived risk of harm measured at age 14 significantly predicted substance use behaviors at ages 15, 17, and 22.
-In brief, tracking and monitoring levels of "perceived risk of harm" remains important for informing prevention policy and programming as it can assist with understanding and predicting changes in the prevalence of substance use behaviors nationwide. - (2) In FY 2013, 19.6 percent of states reported increased rates of moderate or great perceived risk in two or more substances.
-In FY 2012, this measure demonstrated progress from the
+In brief, tracking and monitoring levels of "perceived risk of harm" remains important for informing prevention policy and programming as it can assist with understanding and predicting changes in the prevalence of substance use behaviors nationwide. - (2) In FY 2014, 35.3 percent of states reported increased rates of moderate or great perceived risk in two or more substances.
+Although the actual did not meet the target in FY 2014, the percentage of perceived risk (actual) is higher than FY2013.